dachev/node-cld/README.md

 $ npm install cld
 ```

-Linux users, make sure your g++ version is >= 4.8.
+Linux users, make sure you gave g++ >= 4.8.
 If this is not an option, you should be able to install node-cld 2.4.4 even with an older g++ build.

 ## Examples
 ### Simple